-Onyx is a graduate of York Universtiy in Theatre Direction with a minor in Psychology.
+Onyx is a graduate of York University in Theatre Direction /Psychology.
 She spent a few years on the theatre scene before studying at ISIS– Canada to graduate as a certified Expressive Art Therapist.
-Her work then was with the Toronto School Board and Clarke Institute, where she partnered with teachers in their classrooms to use drama therapy as a means of connecting with “at risk” children.
-Through dramatic metaphor in stories and movement the intent was to bring about a greater sense of internal cohesion for the children, and overall group cohesion in the classroom.
-When this project was later affiliated with the George Hull Centre, Onyx published an article contributing to a resource manual for teachers dealing with aggressive and at– risk children.
+For several years she was part of a research project with the Toronto School Board in alliance with the Clarke Institute, and later the George Hull Centre.
+In this project, Onyx partnered with teachers to use drama therapy in the classroom as a means of connecting with “at risk” children.

-Onyx then moved on to work with adults within various settings, from individual homes to mental health centres.
-She spent six years working full time as an Expressive Art Therapist at Muki Baum Treatment Centre For Adults and Children with Complex Disabilites.
-Here Onyx worked as part of a therapy team to address deep trauma issues experienced by the adults at the centre.
-As an Expressive Art Therapist, her work was being informed very much so from the physical body, and the importance of being comfortable in our own skin.
-This interest has led Onyx to various studies of body work, shamanic energy healing and movement therapy in Canada and the United States.
-A focus on Craniosacral therapy with its deep healing potential is an important aspect of Onyx’s work.
-Since 1998 she has completed several levels of Craniosacral therapy and has teacher assisted classes for the Cranial Centre in Toronto.
-While serving at Muki Baum, Onyx established a Massage therapy student placement program with Sutherland– Chan massage school.
+Onyx’s expressive art therapy deepened into the body– mind connection for six years at Muki Baum Treatment Centre For Adults and Children with Complex Disabilities.
+Here she was being informed very much so from the physical body, and the importance of being comfortable in our own skin.
+This interest led Onyx to various studies of body work, shamanic energy healing, sound and movement therapy in Canada and the United States.
 In 2006, she began a full time study in Massage Therapy at Kikkawa College and graduated with honours.

-In 2012, Onyx completed training in Contemplative End of Life Care at the Institute of Traditional Medicine.
-Getting to know her client’s over the years, it is apparent that many face the responsibility of supporting their aging parents and other relatives.
-The compassionate assistance received from a thanadoula, midwife for the dying, can be a soothing balm at the end of life.
-The meditative quality of her work and her passion to assist others led Onyx to this training.
-When called upon Onyx is honoured to offer soothing touch at the end of life for those home bound or in palliative care.
+Getting to know her client’s over the years, it became apparent that many face the responsibility of supporting their aging parents and other relatives.
+The meditative quality of her work and her passion to assist others led Onyx to Contemplative End of Life Care studies at the Institute of Traditional Medicine in 2012.
+When called upon she is now honoured to offer soothing touch in palliative care.

-In late Spring 2016, Onyx graduated with honours from AIM — Acupuncture and Integrative Medicine Academy and now offers Registered Acupuncture in sessions.
-Her approach incorporates a gentle Japanese acupuncture perspective that mixes well with her hands on healing or on its own.
+In Spring 2016, Onyx graduated from Acupuncture and Integrative Medicine Academy ( Honours).
+There she learned a gentle Japanese acupuncture approach that mixes well with energy work, sound healing and massage.